Operations, Services, and Use of Collection Policy

 c.
 Materials that are on a reserve list for other patrons are not eligible for renewal.

 6. Reserves: Library materials may be reserved in person, over the phone, or electronically.
-Materials must be picked up within three business days of notification by phone or email.
-If material is not picked up in three business days, the next person on the reserve list will be notified or the material will be made available for general check out.
+Materials must be picked up within seven business days of notification by phone or email.
+If material is not picked up in seven business days, the next person on the reserve list will be notified or the material will be made available for general check out.
+Patrons can request items be placed in the Smart Locker system for pick up outside the library’s regular hours; these items will remain in the locker for 7 days and then be removed and passed on to the next waiting patron.

 7. Overdue materials: Fines are no longer assessed for overdue materials.
-The library asks that patrons return materials in a timely manner, so that all patrons interested may read of access the materials.
-Postcards are sent quarterly regarding overdue materials.
+The library asks that patrons return materials in a timely manner, so that all patrons interested may read and access the materials.
+Overdue letters are sent quarterly regarding overdue materials.

 9. Interlibrary Loan: CJPL will abide by the interlibrary loan policies set forth by the State Library of Iowa.